 The high speed ramps linking Martin Luther King, Jr. Boulevard westbound, from both Downtown Wilmington and Delaware 48, were constructed in 1978 during reconstruction of Interstate 95 on the Wilmington Viaduct.1 Flyovers pass over Delaware 48 at Adams Street, complimenting the street level on-ramps from 2nd Street west and Jackson Street south of Lancaster Avenue.

-Scheduled for 2019, the Wilmington Viaduct Project will replace the decks of the elevated roadway taking I-95 south from SR 9 (4th Street) to I-495 by the Christina River.
+Scheduled to begin in Spring 2021, the three year Wilmington Viaduct Project will replace the decks of the elevated roadway taking I-95 south from SR 9 (4th Street) to I-495 by the Christina River.
 With an expected surge in traffic along U.S. 13 Business north into the city, an interim project focuses on improving the traffic pattern along Walnut Street between Front Street (SR 48) and 4th Street (SR 9).
 The current east end of SR 48 splits between Front Street east to the Wilmington Train Station, and a sweeping curve north onto Walnut Street after 2nd Street.
-Construction planned for fall 2017 to spring 2018 will remove the sweep and expand Front Street by two lanes to accommodate the increase in traffic to U.S. 13 Business north.
+Construction scheduled to start in Spring 2018 removes the sweep and expands Front Street by two lanes to accommodate the increase in traffic to U.S. 13 Business north.

 Delaware 48 Guides